opendaylight/iotdm/onem2mplugins/README.md

           <type>xml</type>
           <scope>runtime</scope>
     </dependency>

 ### Edit file iotdm/onem2m_plugins/onem2m_<plugin-name>/impl/pom.xml

-Add the following lines to the <dependencies> section, note the 0.1.1-SNAPSHOT should match the <version>
+Add the following lines to the <dependencies> section, note the 0.1.3-SNAPSHOT should match the <version>
 from the iotdm/onem2m/onem2m-features/pom.xml.

       <dependency>
           <groupId>org.opendaylight.iotdm</groupId>
           <artifactId>onem2m-core</artifactId>
-          <version>0.1.2-SNAPSHOT</version>
+          <version>0.1.3-SNAPSHOT</version>
       </dependency>

-At this point, you might want to build your plugin using 'mvn clean install -SkipTests'.
+At this point, you might want to build your plugin using 'mvn clean install -DskipTests'.
 It should be successful, if not, look at the reasons the build is failing and fix the issues.

 Now your are ready to write the rest of your plugin.
 Again, looking at other plugin's helps.
 Don't forget to